diaspora/diaspora/README.markdown

-1. **It sports a clean responsive theme** written in semantic HTML5, focused on readability and friendliness toward mobile devices.
+1. **Octopress sports a clean responsive theme** written in semantic HTML5, focused on readability and friendliness toward mobile devices.
-2. **Octopress loves programmers.** Embed code (with [Solarized](http://ethanschoonover.com/solarized) styling) in your posts from gists or from your filesystem.
+2. **Code blogging is easy and beautiful.** Embed code (with [Solarized](http://ethanschoonover.com/solarized) styling) in your posts from gists or from your filesystem.
 3. **Third party integration is simple** with built-in support for Twitter, Pinboard, Delicious, Disqus Comments, and Google Analytics.
 4. **It's easy to use.** A collection of rake tasks simplifies development and makes deploying a cinch.
 5. **Get curated plugins.** Plugins are hand selected from the Jekyll community then tested and improved.